jadudm/paddle/README.md

 ## Installing paddle

 First, install [DrRacket]().
 This is a programming environment for the language Racket, a descendant of Scheme.
-(Javascript is also a descendant of Scheme, althogh the brackets make people think it is a child of C and Java.
-The closures give it away.)
+(Javascript is also a descendant of Scheme!
+Who knew!)

 To install paddle, go to the *File* menu in DrRacket, then the *Package Manager*.
 Type **paddle** and click the *Install* button.